-As specialists in breast cancer detection, we know a lot about mammograms.We both work full time in Deaconess Breast Services
+As a specialist in breast cancer detection, I know a lot about mammograms.I work full time in Deaconess Breast Services

 , reviewing mammograms and breast MRIs, performing biopsies, and working closely with staff to help women find breast cancer at its earliest, most treatable stages.